kheller18/data-structures-algorithms/questions/HTML.md

           ```

 49. Explain new input types provided by HTML5 for forms?
-    + Date - Only select date by using type = "date"
+    + `Date`: Only select date by using type = "date"
-    + Week - Pick a week by using type = "week"
+    + `Week`: Pick a week by using type = "week"
-    + Month - Only select month by using type = "month"
+    + `Month`: Only select month by using type = "month"
-    + Time - Only select time by using type = "time".
+    + `Time`: Only select time by using type = "time".
-    + Datetime - Combination of date and time by using type = "datetime"
+    + `Datetime`: Combination of date and time by using type = "datetime"
-    + Datetime-local - Combination of  date and time by using type = "datetime-local." but ignoring the timezone
+    + `Datetime-local`: Combination of date and time by using type = "datetime-local." but ignoring the timezone
-    + Color - Accepts multiple colors using type = "color"
+    + `Color`: Accepts multiple colors using type = "color"
-    + Email - Accepts one or more email addresses using type = "email"
+    + `Email`: Accepts one or more email addresses using type = "email"
-    + Number - Accepts a numerical value with additional checks like min and max using type = "number"
+    + `Number`: Accepts a numerical value with additional checks like min and max using type = "number"
-    + Search - Allows searching queries by inputting text using type = "search"
+    + `Search`: Allows searching queries by inputting text using type = "search"
-    + Tel - Allows different phone numbers by using type = "tel"
+    + `Tel`: Allows different phone numbers by using type = "tel"
-    + Placeholder - To display a short hint in the input fields before entering a value using type = "placeholder"
+    + `Placeholder`: To display a short hint in the input fields before entering a value using type = "placeholder"
-    + Range - Accepts a numerical value within a specific range using type = "range"
+    + `Range`: Accepts a numerical value within a specific range using type = "range"
-    + Url - Accepts a web address using type = "url”
+    + `Url`: Accepts a web address using type = "url”
     + ```
         <form>
           <div>